Mexican Car Brands

 Vehiculos Automotores Mexicanos Logo

-This manufacturer appeared in 1946 as Willys Mexicana.
-In 1963, he changed his name to VAM, following an agreement between the Mexican government and the American Motors Corporation.
-At first, the company was engaged in the production of Willys-Overland jeeps and later switched to cars and trucks’ assembly under leading automotive brands’ licenses.
+This manufacturer came into existence in 1946 as Willys Mexicana.
+In 1963, it changed its name to VAM under an agreement between the Mexican government and American Motors Corporation.
+The company initially manufactured Willys-Overland Jeeps and then switched to assembling cars and trucks under licenses from leading automobile brands.
 During the economic collapse of all of Mexico in the first half of the 1980s, the country’s leadership was forced to sell its stake in VAM to Renault, which closed the plant in 1986.

 Solana